IfiemiE/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 4: frees a linked list given the head (a pointer to the first node)
 5: frees a linked list given a pointer to the head
 6: deletes (frees) the first node, and establish the second node as first
+7: returns the pointer to node at a given position n